Canadian Rockies, Banff National Park

 - Quick access from Calgary Airport

-This 5-day ski tour will take you to one of the most scenic and popular backcountry skiing destinations that Western Canada has to offer.
+The 5-day Wapta Ski Traverse will take you to one of the most scenic and popular backcountry skiing destinations that Western Canada has to offer.
 Unlike most Canadian ski touring packages, we will not be based in one lodge for a whole week, but rather cover a large variety of terrain by using four different Alpine Club of Canada huts.

 All huts are located high up on the spectacular Wapta and Waputik Icefields along the continental divide.
 We will find a large selection of premier ski touring summits in the Canadian Rockies right out of each hut’s doorstep.
 The peaks we will climb along the way rise up to 3,300 meters (10,800 ft), making for challenging and rewarding ski mountaineering days.